 UTS: 1750-2050 MPa, density 7.8 gm/cc

-High strength and stainless designation from very low carbon, chromium, nickel, titanium, manganese etc. Iron-Nickel martensitic lath crystals are formed after annealing/cooling and the formation of fine inter-metallic precipitates after ageing are reflected in the high tensile strength but reasonably ductile properties.
-Low carbides allow machinability despite the near tool steel hardness.
+High strength and stainless designation from very low carbon, chromium, nickel, titanium, manganese, etc. Iron-Nickel martensitic lath crystals are formed after annealing/cooling and the formation of fine inter-metallic precipitates after ageing are reflected in 953’s high tensile strength and reasonably ductile properties.
+Low carbides allow machinability, despite the near tool steel hardness.

 Click here to download a metal alloys comparison (extract) PDF for designers.